A. The story of Israel from the time of Abraham.

 b.
 They cried out with a loud voice, stopped their ears, and ran at him with one accord: These were distinguished, older men behaving this way.
 The reaction of the Sanhedrin seems extreme, but is typical of those who reject God and are lost in spiritual insanity.
 They wailed in agony and covered their ears at the revelation of God, which they regarded as blasphemy.

 i.
-It is a dangerous thing it is to be religious apart from a real relationship with Jesus Christ.
+It is a dangerous thing to be religious apart from a real relationship with Jesus Christ.
 This fulfills what Jesus warned about in John 16:2-3: Yes, the time is coming that whoever kills you will think that he offers God service.
 And these things they will do to you because they have not known the Father nor Me.

 c.
 Ran at him: This uses the ancient Greek word hormao.
 This is the same word used to describe the mad rush of the herd of swine into the sea (Mark 5:13).
 This was an out-of-control mob rushing at Stephen.